abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 ## Inspiration

 The main purpose of this project is to serve as a scoring engine and CTF manager.
-One that is packed with features, can handle enterprise/global level traffic on a scalable yet [free heroku's dyno](#host-your-own-ctf-in-a-minute-with-heroku).
+One that is packed with features, can handle enterprise/global level traffic on a scalable yet free heroku's dyno.

 [CTFd](https://github.com/ctfd/ctfd) is one of the most popular CTF framework and we have used it for multiple engagements and will surely use it again.
-But at the same time, CTFd is heavy (~22.2 mb) (it gives poor performance even on a $49/mo heroku dyno) and nobody has $$$ to spend on cloud, especially students (like us).
+But at the same time, CTFd is heavy (~22.2 mb) (it gives poor performance even on a $49/mo heroku dyno) and not everybody has $$$ to spend on cloud, especially students (like us).
 So, that's where RTB-CTF-Framework (~100 KB) comes in.

 ## Contributing